Cashy91/Path-of-Exile-a-review/README.md

 * Section 1: Gives an overview about some of the main features of the game.

-* Header 2: Describes the league system and what the current league is.

 * Media player: Plays the current league trailer.

-* Social links: Gives links to, Path of Exile homepage, Twitter, Facebook and Youtube.
+* Footer: Gives links to, Path of Exile homepage, Twitter, Facebook and Youtube.

-* Deepdive Header 1: Gives the user info about what will be presented in this section of the wesite.

 * Class image: Gives the user a visual indication what will be included in the deepdive.

-* Header 2 part1: Gives information about the class system i Path of Exile.
+* Header part1: Gives information about the class system i Path of Exile.

-* Header 2 part2: Informes the viewer about the acendancy system.
+* Header part2: Informes the viewer about the acendancy system.

-* Header 2 part3: Goes over the currency and crafting system of the game.
+* Header part3: Goes over the currency and crafting system of the game.

-* Gallery header: Indicates what will be presented an the current page.

-* Images: Gives several images of the game from several views.
+* Sign-up form: Gives the user the chance to sign up to the webpage.

 4. Future Features: